GSA/code-gov-site-map-generator/README.md

 Run the `npm run generate` terminal command to run the sitemap generation script.

-There are more than 6000 projects currently in the project database.
-The API keys you get from [developers.code.gov](https://developers.code.gov/key.html) have a default result limit of 1000 projects.
-You'll need to get your result limit raised in order to return all projects in the database.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.